eea/eionet.datadict/README.md

 In the env_setup/local/catalina_opts.txt file you will find all the CATALINA_OPTS that need to be configured with the specific values for your environment.
 Set these variables for your local tomcat installation.

+Alternatively you can copy the default.properties file and create a local.properties file for development purposes.

 ##### 3. Deploy on tomcat

 Place the resulting $CHECKOUT_HOME/target/datadict.war into Tomcat's webapps directory, and start Tomcat.